What is GameCon?

 Tabletop games help teens develop cognitive skills, including complex sequencing, abstract reasoning, problem-solving, literacy, and numeracy.
 Games also provide a great way for teens to develop socially, including taking turns, negotiation, and compromise.
 Tabletop games help teens build social confidence, work together to accomplish a common goal, and improve their communication skills.
 Finally, playing games provides a safe outlet for teens to express themselves and have fun with friends.

-Our next event is called GameCon XVI and will be held on May 6, 2023 at Janitell Junior High School.
+Our next event is called GameCon XVII and will be held on April 27th, 2024 at Janitell Junior High School.
 The event will focus on board games, card games, roleplaying games, and cosplay.

 GameCon was founded in 2013 by Dustin Flesher and Carolyn Payne.
 Their vision was -- and still is -- to provide an inexpensive, high-quality tabletop gaming experience for teens in the Pikes Peak region.
 GameCon is a 501(c)(3) non-profit managed by educators in the Pikes Peak region.